Clastify logo

 • the identity of the ligand.

-Stronger ligand interactions generally cause larger splitting.
-Larger splitting means higher-energy light is absorbed, so the absorbed light has shorter wavelength and higher frequency.
-The observed colour then shifts to the complementary colour.
+Stronger ligand interactions usually give larger splitting.
+With larger splitting, higher-energy light is absorbed, so the absorbed light has shorter wavelength and higher frequency.
+The colour seen shifts to the complementary colour.

 Colorimetry and concentration

-Colorimetry is an analytical technique that determines concentration by measuring how much light a coloured solution absorbs.
+Colorimetry is an analytical technique used to determine concentration by measuring how much light a coloured solution absorbs.
 Spectrophotometry is a related technique that measures absorption at selected wavelengths, often with more precise wavelength control.

-In practice, you prepare standard solutions of known concentration, measure their absorbance using a suitable wavelength, and plot a calibration curve of absorbance against concentration.
-Then measure the absorbance of the unknown solution and find its concentration by interpolation from the graph.
-Good work includes calibration of the instrument, suitable dilution, uncertainty bars where appropriate, and a check that the best-fit line behaves sensibly, often passing close to the origin for dilute solutions.
+In a typical experiment, you prepare standard solutions of known concentration, measure their absorbance at a suitable wavelength, and plot a calibration curve of absorbance against concentration.
+You then measure the absorbance of the unknown solution and find its concentration by interpolation from the graph.
+Good technique includes calibrating the instrument, using suitable dilution, adding uncertainty bars where appropriate, and checking that the best-fit line behaves sensibly, often passing close to the origin for dilute solutions.

 Were those notes helpful?